ramofabian/aws-bootcamp-cruddur-2023/journal/week6.md

 ./bin/frontend-react-js/deploy
 ```

-Logs for backend (the x-ray container has the healthcheck status in unknown becuase the image doesn't have the needed tools tu run a helth check):
+Logs for backend (the x-ray container has the health check status in unknown because the image doesn't have the needed tools to run a health check):

 <p align="center"><img src="assets/week6/backend_xray.png" alt="accessibility text"></p>

-Logs for frontend (the x-ray container has the healthcheck status in unknown becuase the image doesn't have the needed tools tu run a helth check):
+Logs for frontend (the x-ray container has the health check status in unknown because the image doesn't have the needed tools to run a health check):

 <p align="center"><img src="assets/week6/frontend_xray.png" alt="accessibility text"></p>

 ### Change Docker Compose to explicitly use a user-defined network
 :white_check_mark: DONE.
-To implement an explicit user-defined network calleed `cruddur-net` apply the configuration below in [docker-compose.yml](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/docker-compose.yml)
+To implement an explicit user-defined network called `cruddur-net` apply the configuration below in [docker-compose.yml](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/docker-compose.yml)

 ```yml
 networks: